rsurjano/endec/README.md

    - Encrypt the AES key using RSA-4096.
    - Generate a SHA-256 checksum for the ZIP file.
    - Move the encrypted files to the `vault/` directory.
+   - Automatically execute `hook.py` to copy files to the destination folder.

 #### Output Files